 In a market where organisations are increasing their proportion of direct hires, do you still need to be talking to recruiters and what are they actually doing for you?
 Are they really adding any value and what are they doing that you couldn’t do yourself?
 Indeed with LinkedIn it is now easier than ever before to be found by organisations looking to hire.
-So are recruiters really adding any value?
+So are recruiters really adding any value to your job search?
 The answer to that question will definitely depend on who you are talking to.
 Sadly the industry is lightly regulated and with no formal qualifications it is very easy for poorly trained individuals to operate without much scrutiny or redress.
-As we are all aware, the market is still tight.
-With strong competition for most roles it is likely that you will need to engage the services of recruiters in order to try and access the best opportunities in the market.
+As we are all aware, although dependant on sector, job function and salary the market is still overall tight.
+With strong competition for most roles particularly at more senior levels, it is likely that you will need to engage the services of recruiters in order to try and access the best opportunities in the market.

 So what should a good recruiter be doing for you?

 A specialist recruiter should be able to give expert career advice and both challenge and assist you in your career goals and objectives.
 They should be highly knowledgeable in your field and very well connected.
 Your recruiter should be a career partner and not just an agent that will place you in a role.

 Recruiters can and should provide impartial career advice.
 When paid commission you need to appreciate that some may have a short term attitude and advise what is best for them and not for you as the candidate.
 However, the best recruiters will take a look term approach, appreciate that people will remember great advice and certainly never forget bad advice.
 Although in the short term they may lose out on a fee, longer term if they do the right thing then you are much more likely to engage them when you are looking to recruit your tea.
 So look out for the signs that they are thinking long term.